Quick Answer

 If you are a U.S. person, keep two separate tracks in mind:

 Do not hardcode old numbers into your process.
-Use these placeholders instead:
+Keep these unresolved fields explicit until they are verified:

 Choose the bank that lets you retrieve required identity, ownership, and balance-history fields without friction.
 That is the real win here.
 You can explain residency status, produce records, and complete filings without rebuilding the year from memory.